-St Hugh’s is one of the largest colleges in Oxford.
-The college was established to offer an Oxford education to women, and it retains a strong sense of its radical tradition and of the importance of opening Oxford up to all who would do well here.
-St Hugh’s now accepts men and women and welcomes students from every country and any kind of background.
+St Hugh’s is one of the largest colleges in Oxford, set in beautiful and extensive grounds just north of the city centre.
+Known for its tranquil gardens, the college was established to offer an Oxford education to women who could not afford the fees of the University at the time.
+St Hugh’s now accepts men and women, welcoming students from every kind of background; it retains a strong sense of its radical tradition and of the importance of opening Oxford to all who would do well here.

 Read more on the college website.